rafaelsetragni/awesome_notifications/README.md

 <br>

-## Android Foreground Services
+# Android Foreground Services (Optional)

-This is an optional feature to enable you to start an Android foreground service with a notification from this plugin.
+This feature is necessary to use all features available to some notification's category, as call notifications, alarms, full screen intent, and to display background task progress to the user.

 Since it is optional it was moved to a second library you can import as follows:
 ```dart
 import 'package:awesome_notifications/android_foreground_service.dart';
 ```